Nuitka/Nuitka-website/posts/nuitka-release-056.rst

 -  Made it more clear in the user documentation that the ``.exe`` suffix is used for all platforms, and why.

--  Generally updated information in user manual and developer manual about the optimization status.
+-  Generally updated information in User Manual and Developer Manual about the optimization status.

 -  Using Nikola 7.1 with external filters instead of our own, outdated